arturskrumins/EDIBO/HM/HW/Readme.md

 4.A Data frame is a two-dimensional data structure, i.e., data is aligned in a tabular fashion in rows and columns.

+5.Data is now formed "hopefully" in usable table.